radiolab81/parlioSDR/README.md

 ## Using with GNU Radio

 parlioSDR shares its DNA with our sister-project smiSDR (for the Raspberry Pi), so see https://github.com/radiolab81/smisdr#using-with-gnu-radio

+## ⚠️ Chip Revision Compatibility Notice

+The pre-built HEX release binaries in this repository were compiled several months ago, when only **ESP32-P4 Engineering Samples** were available on the market.
+Since then, Espressif has shipped a number of newer mass-production revisions of the ESP32-P4.

+The included `sdkconfig` reflects this: it explicitly pins the build to early silicon!

+ESP32-P4 revisions **v3.0 and later involve more than 50 hardware and register-level changes** (ISP, CPU, L2MEM, MSPI, security modules, etc.) and are **not binary-compatible** with firmware built for earlier revisions.
+A HEX image built for one side of this boundary will simply refuse to boot — or behave unpredictably — on the other.

+In addition, the current `sdkconfig` caps the CPU clock at `CONFIG_ESP_DEFAULT_CPU_FREQ_MHZ=360` instead of the full 400 MHz that the production silicon supports, which was a conservative default appropriate for early ES chips.

+**If you are using a recently purchased ESP32 P4 board, do not flash the pre-built HEX files blindly.** Instead:

+1. Check your actual chip revision (`esptool.py chip-id` or ESP-IDF boot log output).
+2. Rebuild the project yourself using **ESP-IDF 6.1** or later.
+3. Run `idf.py menuconfig` and verify/adjust:
+   - **Component config → Hardware Settings → Chip revision** (min/max revision range)
+   - **Component config → ESP System Settings → CPU frequency** (raise to 400 MHz if your revision supports it)
+4. Since this project depends on sustained network throughput, also review the lwIP settings under **Component config → LWIP → TCP** — in particular `LWIP_TCP_WND_DEFAULT`, `LWIP_TCP_SND_BUF_DEFAULT`, `LWIP_MAX_ACTIVE_TCP`, and `LWIP_TCPIP_RECVMBOX_SIZE`.
+These currently sit at generic ESP-IDF defaults, which are not necessarily tuned for continuous streaming and should be verified/increased for your target data rate.

+We cannot guarantee that the current sdkconfig will produce a stable network stack on newer chip revisions, and a fresh build against your specific hardware is strongly recommended over reusing the provided binaries!